Is Pet Sitting right for me? What's involved?

 - Diligent – does a job well the first time.

 If offering Pet Sitting from your own home:

 - Do you have a secure fenced property?

-- Is your garden free of plants that are toxic to pets?
+- Is your property free of plants that are toxic to pets?

 - Do you own pets that are socialised and get along with other pets?